June 17, 2020

 Although this is still selfishness by definition, I found this concept to be quite touching.
 To me, it seemed like genuine, prevailing love is the component that shifts the gear of a selfish action going from a transaction to an action with the best intent for oneself.
 While you can’t objectively say the latter is better than the former, to me, that is a beautiful idea - that the well being and betterment of someone else can be wholly incorporated into the intent of all of your own being.
 When thinking about larger groups(families, best friends, close villagers), it feels like such a powerful unstoppable force in this world.
 I don’t think we could ever reach it, but it is a happy thought to ponder if the whole world could be unified in such a way.
 For myself, I will be grateful for the relationships I have in my life than exemplify this, that transition of someone's intent from the ‘isolated’ selfishness, acting in their own favor to the ‘unified’ selfishness, acting with full representation on the account of someone they love.

 *Thank you for taking the time to read this.
 I’m quite aware this writing is unorganized and disjoint in some transitions.
 Feel free to reach out for any comments or criticisms.
-I also want to disclaim I am no longer a skeptic of religion - after spending some time in Christianity, I support many of its ideals and am trying to learn more about spirituality.
+I also want to disclaim I am no longer a skeptic of religion and am thinking much about God and spirituality.